otrv4/otrv4/otrv4.md

   * Send a Pre-key Message
   * Transition `authstate` to `AUTHSTATE_AWAITING_DRE_AUTH`.

-Otherwise, if the query message offers OTR version 3 and `ALLOW_V3` is set:
+If the query message offers OTR version 3 and `ALLOW_V3` is set:

-  * Send a version 3 D-H Commit Message.
-  * Transition `authstate` to `AUTHSTATE_AWAITING_DHKEY`.
   * The protocol proceeds as specified in OTRv3.

 #### Receiving an Error Message

   * Display the message to the user.
   * If `ERROR_START_DAKE` is set, reply with a Query Message.
-  * All state machines should be reset
   * Reset `msgstate` to `MSGSTATE_PLAINTEXT` and `authstate` to `AUTHSTATE_NONE`

 #### Receiving a Pre-key message

-If the message is version 4 and `ALLOW_V4` is not set, ignore this message.
-Otherwise:
+If the message is version 4 and `ALLOW_V4` is not set

+  * Ignore this message.

 If `authstate` is `AUTHSTATE_AWAITING_DRE_AUTH`:

-This indicates that you have already sent a Pre-key message to your correspondent, but that she either didn't receive it, or just didn't receive it yet, and has sent you one as well.
+This indicates that you have sent a Pre-key message to your correspondent and that either she didn't receive it or didn't receive it yet; but has sent you one as well.

-The symmetry will be broken by comparing the hashed `X` you sent in your pre-key message with the one you received, considered as X-byte unsigned big-endian values.
+The symmetry will be broken by comparing the hashed X you sent in your pre-key with the one you received, considered as 32-byte unsigned big-endian values.

 If yours is the lower hash value:

   * Ignore the incoming pre-key message.
-    (TODO: OTRv3 would resend your pre-key message in this case.
-Should we?)

 Otherwise:

-  * Forget your old `X` value that you sent earlier, and pretend you're in `AUTHSTATE_NONE`; i.e. generate a new `y` and `Y` values.
+  * Forget your old `X` value that you sent earlier.

 Regardless of `authstate` value, if you haven't ignored the incoming pre-key message, you should:

-  * Verify that the profile signature is valid.
+  * Verify that the user profile signature is valid.
-  * Verify that the profile is not expired.
+  * Verify that the user profile is not expired.
   * Verify that the point X received in the pre-key message is on curve 448.
   * Verify that the D-H public key is from the correct group.